lane711/sonicjs/README.md

 If you are interested in reading more about me or the goals and motivation of the project, please check out the "about" page here: https://sonicjs.com/about.

-Also, if you've actually read down this far and happen to be a in generous mood, &#x1F34F;**would you mind given the project a star?**&#x1F34F; Thanks in advance!
+Also, if you've actually read down this far and happen to be a in generous mood, `:star:` :star: **would you mind given the project a star?**&#x1F34F; Thanks in advance!

 ## Screen Shots